 Cross-flow emulsification unit

-- The cross-flow emulsification module is a great tool for studying droplet formation, emulsion as well as membrane emulsification process.
+- The cross-flow emulsification module is a great tool for studying droplet formation, emulsion as well as membrane emulsification process (see video of droplet formation by microsieves ).
 Furthermore, the droplets can be transformed into particles after an appropriate solidification step.

 - The module has 3 in/outlets that fit with standard coned 10-32 threaded connectors.
 The borosilicate glass window allows observation of the droplet formation with a reflected light optical microscope.
 The module consists of the main unit made of stainless steel, borosilicate top lid and PEEK Nano Tight Fittings (or Luer Lock connectors), and Nitrile O-rings.
 For strong solvent applications: solvent-resistant glue will be used for mounting the chip onto disc mount and perfluoro O-rings will be used which altogether made the module fully solvent-resistant.